 Now that you have noted the paint quantity needed for each wall, all you have to do is add up the amounts to get the final surface area.

 Step 5 : Calculate the Amount of Paint Required

 To find out how much paint you will need, check out your gallons surface coverage.
 This information can be found on the product data sheet on our website.
 Remember, it usually takes more than one coat of paint to achieve the desired result.
 The number of coats required will depends on your surface type, but also on the colour chosen and the colour of the surface.
 In certain situations, you will need to calculate two to three coats.
 A professional at one of the MF Paints retailers can guide you in store or by phone.

 It’s always a good idea to buy a little more paint than required, especially for touchups.
 You may also regret it if you drop some paint or apply more than you need.
 If you still have leftover paint, be sure to store it properly for future use.
 How?
-See our article here.
+Check out The Leftover Paint Guidebook.